Tributes to Suffrage

 Seneca Falls, New York

 Seneca Falls is home to the Women’s Rights National Historic Park.
 This location was chosen because of the Seneca Falls Convention, which ocurred on July 19th and 20th in 1848.
 At this gathering The Declaration of Sentiments was signed by 100 attendees (mostly women).
 The document was created by Elizabeth Cady Stanton and was stylestically modeled after The Declaration of Independence.
 The content was a list of sentiments which argue that women do not have equal standing under the law.
+Of the sentiments listed, the most controversial was suffrage for women - the inclusion of suffrage did not pass unanimously.

 There is much to visit in Seneca Falls, the church where the convention was hosted is encircled by a fountain which has enscribed The Declaration of Sentiments.
 In addition, the National Historic Park has exhibits which go into further detail the women’s equality movements in the United States.